JohnFawkes/Unity-Addons/APK-Patcher-Lite/README.md

 Based on [APK-Patcher](https://github.com/osm0sis/APK-Patcher) by osm0sis @ xda-developers

-## Compatibility Note

-Not compatible with x86 devices due to lack of x86 static compiled zip/zipalign binaries

 ## Information

 This is a modified version of APK-Patcher that will delete / inject files into System APK files instead of using a baksmali / apktool method.